 We believe that our leased space is adequate for our current needs.
 In addition, we believe that adequate space can be obtained to meet our foreseeable business needs.
 In accordance with, and as required by, the terms of our Credit Agreement, we have pledged substantially all of our assets and properties to our lenders under our Credit Agreement to secure our obligations thereunder.
-Our principal leases as of December 31, 2006 are identified in the chart below:
+Our principal leases for office space during 2007 are identified in the chart below: